Francis Ledwidge: Folklore

-Legacy
+Legacy and archives

+Memorials

 A stone tablet commemorates Ledwidge in the Island of Ireland Peace Park, Messines, Belgium.
 His work as "peasant poet" and "soldier poet", once a standard part of the Irish school curriculum, faded from view for several decades of the 20th century.
 Its intensity, coupled with a revived interest in his period, has restored it to life.

 The Flanders Fields memorial in Dublin's Peace Park is engraved with poetry from Ledwidge.

-Memorial groups
+Interest groups

 A local committee opened the Ledwidge Cottage Museum in the poet's childhood home at Janeville, Slane, in June 1982, and is now run by the founding committee's successor and their dedicated non-profit company, Francis Ledwidge Museum and War Memorial Centre CLG.
 The cottage museum contains displays of his life and work; it charges a small fee for admission.

 The Inchicore Ledwidge Society was founded in 1995.

-Memorial events
+Commemorative events

 The centenary of his birth was marked with events and a booklet published by a committee in 1987.

 On the 81st anniversary of his death in 1998, a simple non-militaristic monument was unveiled by the poet's nephew, Joe Ledwidge, and the writer Dermot Bolger, on the exact spot where he was killed - the location having been unearthed by Piet Chielens, the director of the In Flanders Fields Museum.
 The monument consists of a portrait of Ledwidge on glass over yellow Ieper brick, with the text of his poem "Soliloquy" printed in English and in Dutch.

 In 2002, Ledwidge was selected as one of twelve representative World War I soldier poets by the Imperial War Museum, the only Irish poet chosen.
 Personal and written material connected to him was included in their Anthem for Doomed Youth exhibition, which ran into 2003.
 His family and Dunsany Castle's archives lent original materials, and he and images of these were featured on the museum's website, and in a chapter in the exhibition book of the same title.

 In a 2016 episode of the BBC Radio 3 series Minds at War Belfast academic Gerald Dawe contributed a commentary entitled "Francis Ledwidge's poem 'O'Connell Street'".